andriykuba/debitoor-contact-importer/README.md

 The application has all the contacts from the database, convert them into customers and post to Debitoor.
 We are importing email contacts, so we assume the email is the user ID.
 Debitoor customers can have the same email for different customers.
 This could cause the problem.
 Application proposing three way of solving them.

-1. "add" - just import all contacts.
+1. `add` - just import all contacts.
-2. "ignore" - imort contact only if there is no customer with the same email in Debitoor.
+2. `ignore` - imort contact only if there is no customer with the same email in Debitoor.
-3. "update" - if the customer is on the same e-mail, then the customer will be updated with the values ​​of the contact.
+3. `update` - if the customer is on the same e-mail, then the customer will be updated with the values ​​of the contact.
 All other contacts just import.
 If there is more than one customer with the same email in Debitoor, then last one would be updated.

 ### /api/v1.0/debitoor/customers/import